ethan-french/Cloud-Fraction/README.md

 ## results directory

 This directory contains the results from the test set.
 Previous results, except for pickled model, located in zip file.

-## data directory

-This directory contains the dataset for the model.